Narnala: Major features

+The local complex consists of three small forts: Jafarabad fort on the east, Narnala Fort in the center, and Teliagarh fort to the west.
+The lake within the center of the complex is said to possess healing properties and, according to legend, contained the philosopher's stone, though no stone was found when the lake dried up in the drought and Indian famine of 1899–1900.

-The fort covers an area of 362 acre.
-The major features and architecture were done by Hindu rulers, mainly the Solanki Rajput Qiledars and the rulers of Gondwana, i.e., the Raj Gond, but modified by Islamic rulers into Islamic style by the time.
-It has 360 watchtowers, six large and twenty-one small gates.
-The large gates are called the Delhi Darwaza, the Sirpur Darwaza, the Akot Darwaza, and the Shahnoor Darwaza.
-The innermost of the three gate-ways is the Mahakali gate named by Rana Killedar family as Goddess Mahakali is their family deity.
+Narnala Fort covers an area of 362 acre.
+Its major features and architecture were created by Hindu rulers, mainly the Solanki Rajput Qiledars and the rulers of Gondwana (i.e., the Raj Gond), but later modified by Islamic rulers into an Islamic style.
+The fort had nineteen water tanks ensured a reliable supply of water, even during sieges.
+It had 360 watchtowers, six large gates, and twenty-one small gates.
+The large gates are called the Delhi Darwaza, Sirpur Darwaza, Akot Darwaza, and Shahnoor Darwaza.

+The innermost of the three gateways is the Mahakali Gate, named by the Rana Killedar family, as Goddess Mahakali is their family deity.
 It is built of white sandstone and is highly ornate.
-It is decorated with conventional lotus flowers, a rich cornice, and later flourished with Arabic inscriptions, and flanked by projecting balconies with panels of stone lattice-work displaying considerable variety of design.
-It is considered an example of Sultanate style of architecture.
+It is decorated with conventional lotus flowers, a rich cornice, and later embellished with Arabic inscriptions, and flanked by projecting balconies with stone lattice-work panels displaying a considerable variety of designs.
+It is considered an example of the Sultanate architectural style.
 An inscription records the fact that the gate was built in the reign of Shahab-ud-din Mahmud Shah (Bahmani) by Fathullah Imad-ul-Mulk in 1486.
 A short verse from the Quran is also inscribed.
+A now-ruined temple to Mahakali also stood at the gate.
+The temple is said to have enshrined idols of deities, which were later stolen.

-The fort still display "Ashtakamal" eight petals Lotus which was the symbol of Narnal Singh's Solanki dynasty Goddess Khimaj or Mahalaxmi.
+The fort still displays the "Ashtakamal" eight-petalled lotus, which was the symbol of Narnal Singh's Solanki dynasty Goddess Khimaj or Mahalaxmi.
 These lotuses are visible on the mosques and many other places.
-Hence it is evident that Islamic rulers made changes in Narnal Singh's original architectural construction and converted the place in Mughal/Islamic form.
-It was impossible for any ruler to rebuild the entire fort considering the geographical location of the fort.
+Hence, it is evident that Islamic rulers altered Narnal Singh's original architectural design and converted the place into a Mughal (Islamic) form.
+No ruler could rebuild the entire fort, considering the geographical location of the fort.